BbotLLC/CDK-Workshop/README.md

 Remember that we saved our credentials under --profile cdkdemo so ensure you use that flag for this demo and exclude it in your future workflow.

 1. The first thing we will do is create an example Lambda to deploy.
-Open a terminal inside the CDK-Workshop folder and type:
+Open a terminal inside the CDK-Workshop/cdk-demo folder and type:
     ```
-    mkdir lambdaCode
-    touch lambdaCode/hello.py
+    sam init
+    1 - AWS Quick Start Templates
+    1 - Zip
+    2 - Python 3.8
+    [Enter] to select default name (sam-app)
+    1 - Hello World Example
     ```

-2. Open the hello.py file we just created with the touch command and copy and paste the following handler code:
-    ```python
-    def handler(event, context):
-        return "Hello, BBot!"
+2. Open the sam-app/hello_world/app.py file and take a look at the code.
+It is a standard static message returned in the form of a JSON.
+Accompanying the JSON is a requirements file which should include any external libraries that should be downloaded during the build command

+3. Let's test our Lambda locally first navigate to our sam-app folder and then use the build command before we invoke our Lambda with sudo
+    ```bash
+    cd sam-app
+    sam build
+    sudo sam local invoke
     ```

+4. Great!
+Now that we have a working Lambda and we are able to quickly test it locally, let's deploy it with CDK.
+Although CLI can deploy Lambda, it is limited in scope as to other AWS services you can define that interact with the Lambda.

-3. Open app.py in the root of our project directory and make sure to change then stack name "CdkDemoStack" to something unique
+5. Open app.py in the root of our project directory and make sure to change the stack name "CdkDemoStack" to something unique

     ```python
     app = core.App()
     CdkDemoStack(app, "SahmsDemoStack",
     # If you don't specify 'env', this stack will be environment-agnostic.
     ```
-4. Finally open the cdk_demo_stack.py file inside the cdk_demo folder and copy and paste the following
+6. Finally open the cdk_demo_stack.py file inside the cdk_demo folder and copy and paste the following making sure to set nameOfLambda to your desired name (this doesn't need to be unique by rule as a final name will be generated with a unique id suffix)

     ```python
     from aws_cdk import core as cdk
     from aws_cdk import aws_lambda as _lambda

     nameOfLambda="SahmHelperFunction"
-    nameOfFunction="hello.handler" # This is derived from the name of the file inside the Lambda (hello.py) and the function we are calling (handler)
+    nameOfFunction="app.lambda_handler" # This is derived from the name of the file inside the Lambda (hello.py) and the function we are calling (handler)
-    nameOfLocation="lambdaCode"
+    nameOfLocation="sam-app/.aws-sam/build/HelloWorldFunction"

     class CdkDemoStack(cdk.Stack):